intel-analytics/BigDL-2.x/apps/recommendation-ncf/README.md

 ## Environment
 * Python 3.5/3.6
 * JDK 8
-* Spark 2.1.1/2.1.2/2.2.0(This version needs to be same with the version you use to build Analytics Zoo)
+* Apache Spark 2.x (This version needs to be same with the version you use to build Analytics Zoo)
-* Analytics Zoo 0.5.0
 * Jupyter Notebook 4.1